 DO NOT send digital images of slides that have been scanned on consumer scanners.
 These images do not reproduce well in print.

 We print images at 300 dots per inch (dpi/resolution) and higher.

 Our page size is 5¼ by 8 inches, vertical; occasionally we publish double-trucks: 10½ inches wide by 8 high.

 Color and density of the final printed image may differ from the digital original due to a variety of factors, including scanner settings, monitor calibration, paper quality, press settings, etc.

 In response to our bimonthly want list request, photographers may submit photos for our consideration via three methods:

-- (Preferred) Prepare a gallery on your website for our perusal.
-The gallery should contain only photos that meet our needs.
-Email a link to the site to [email protected]rdwatchersdigest.com.
+Prepare a gallery on your website for our perusal.
+The gallery should contain only photos that meet our needs for the current want list.
+Email the link to the site to [email protected].

-Thank you for your interest in Bird Watcher’s Digest magazine.
+Thank you for your interest in sharing your bird and birding photos with Bird Watcher’s Digest magazine.
 We look forward to reviewing your images, and we wish you great success in your bird photography endeavors.